A No-Code Introduction to Describing Data

 Credits

-• The Measurement section of this module drew from the excellent commentary on this subject by Dr. Danielle Navarro in her book entitled Learning Statistics with R.
+• The Measurement section of this Module drew from the excellent commentary on this subject by Dr. Danielle Navarro in her book entitled Learning Statistics with R.

 Footnotes

-1. The 5,000 individuals from NHANES that are considered in this module are resampled from the full NHANES study to mimic a simple random sample of the US population.↩︎
+1. The 5,000 individuals from NHANES that are considered in this Module are resampled from the full NHANES study to mimic a simple random sample of the US population.↩︎